 12. Udon Noodles

 My recommended brand of udon noodles is the frozen package called “Sanuki Udon”.
-You can purchase it in the freezer section of Japanese supermarkets as well as some Asian supermarkets.
+You can purchase it in the freezer section of Japanese supermarkets as well as in some Asian supermarkets.
 Otherwise, the next option is the dried udon noodles available at major grocery stores or online.

 Read up more on Udon Noodles pantry page.

-For ramen noodles (ラーメン) and other Chuka (Chinese-style Japanese) noodle (中華麺) dishes, the best fresh noodles you can find in the US is by Sun Noodles.
+For ramen noodles (ラーメン) and other Chuka (Chinese-style Japanese) noodle (中華麺) dishes, the best fresh noodles you can find in the US are by Sun Noodles.
 For the dried version, HIME Dried Ramen is the brand that I enjoy.
 The noodles are straight and sold packaged in bundles.
 You can find HIME Japanese Ramen Noodles on Amazon too.

 To cook Yakisoba or Japanese stir-fried noodles, you will need this prepackaged pre-steamed yakisoba noodle that is available in the refrigerated or freezer section of Japanese/ Asian grocery stores.
 Some well-stocked American grocery stores may also carry yakisoba noodles, so check in the refrigerated aisle.

 Panko (パン粉) is used as a breaded coating for fried foods, or as a binder in a meat patty, or as a crunchy topping to add texture to baked casseroles.
 The light, airy, larger flakes tend to stay crispier longer than standard breadcrumbs because they don’t absorb as much grease.
 You can definitely use it in place of the standard breadcrumbs.

 Find it in major grocery stores or Amazon.